JackSzwergold/Writing/Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector.md

-# Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector
+## Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector: About a Neighborhood Burnout Who Protected Children

 By Jack Szwergold, November 4, 2015